No-Scalpel Vasectomy in Manhattan, New York

 Over 30 Years of Expertise Helping NYC Men with Birth Control

-A typical vasectomy procedure requires that two small incisions be made on the patient’s scrotum in order to access the vas deferens.
-Dr. Hillel Marans utilizes an even less invasive procedure that is often referred to as a no-scalpel vasectomy, or a keyhole vasectomy.
+A typical vasectomy is performed right in our urology office and in less than 25 minutes.
+The procedure requires that two small incisions be made on the patient’s scrotum in order to access the vas deferens.
+Dr. Hillel Marans utilizes an even less invasive procedure that is often referred to as a no-scalpel vasectomy or a keyhole vasectomy.

 How Does It Work?

 Dr. Hillel Marans uses the technique advocated by the American Urological Association guidelines to block the vas deferens.
 Rather than making a sizable incision on the scrotum, the no-scalpel vasectomy is performed entirely through a puncture made in the scrotal sac.
 This hole is so small that stitches are rarely ever required after the procedure is complete.
 Topical anesthetic is applied to ensure that no pain is felt during the vasectomy.

 The process is much the same as a standard vasectomy with the ultimate goal being to prevent the patient from having children in the future.
 To achieve sterilization, the vas deferens must be severed.
 These two tubes are responsible for transporting a man’s sperm to his semen, which is stored in the testes.
 By cutting the vas deferens, it becomes impossible for this sperm to travel outside of the body and potentially fertilize a woman’s eggs.